 Complaints about SEND provision

-Complaints about SEND provision at The Heights, Burnley can be directed initially to the SENDCO (Beverley Bolton).
-Should the complaint be directed towards the SENDCO, then complaints are to be made to the Headteacher and then the Governing body.
+Complaints about SEND provision at The Heights, Burnley can be directed initially to the SENCO (Michelle Hill).
+Should the complaint be directed towards the SENCO, then complaints are to be made to the Headteacher and then the Governing body.

 The parents of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that our school has discriminated against their children.
 They can make a claim about alleged discrimination regarding:

 - Provision of education and associated services

 - Making reasonable adjustments, including the provision of auxiliary aids and services